Birch Tea Benefits (And Recipe) – A Year Round Cleansing Remedy!

 - Water – 1 Litre

-- Forage your ingredients from a country park or forest (not road-side) or buy them online and follow the instructions.
+- Forage your ingredients from a country park or forest (not road-side) or buy them from the Valley of Tea (White Birch – they also do Silver Birch) and follow the instructions.
 We will use silver birch in this recipe, which you can learn to easily identify here.
 Note that Downy/Moor Birch is also usable, but silver birch is by far the most researched and used.

 - Wash all of your ingredients by rinsing on the water.
 Pat dry.

 - Preheat oven to 160°C. Break the twigs into roughly inch pieces (smaller is better, though) and add to a baking tray.
 Roast twigs for 30 minutes, then remove and let sit for 5-10 min to cool.